ybw0014/mc-plugin-docs/docs/slimefun-translation/usage/commands-and-permissions.md

 Permission: `slimefuntranslation.command.translation.extract`
 Default: `op`

-Extract all the embeded translation files to *translations* folder.
+Extract all the bundled translation files to *translations* folder.

 The parameter determines whether to replace existing files.